Welcome to the VPS hosting! On this page, you can get all the basics right to get started with your online project.

 With a VPS hosting plan, you open a world of possibilities that would not be possible on Shared hosting because of restrictions.
-This article is created to help you setting up your VPS easily and quickly.
+This article is created to help you set up your VPS easily and quickly.

 You can always refer to the VPS section in our Knowledgebase where the most frequently asked questions are covered.
-In case you need prompt assistance, you can get in touch with us via live chat 24/7.
+In case you need prompt assistance, you can get in touch with us via Live Chat 24/7.

 Going for a VPS implies that you have basic server management knowledge and skills.
 There are a few useful links to start with:

 - Basic Unix Commands which you can find here